COCPORN/OCore/README.md

 - `Entity<T>` adds tenant information so that it is easy to get to, using `TenantId`
 - API is very similar to that of `Grain<T>`, so in most cases it will be a drop-in replace. **NOTE**: The shape of the stored data is _different_, so you cannot change this after you have started storing data.
 If in doubt, just use `Entity<T>` for everything

-## Events [WIP]
+## Events

 OCore has a system for event handling based on Orleans Streams that provides:

-- Event aggregation (a uniform way to raise events)
+- Event aggregation
-- Workload management (configurable number of workers handling events)
+    - Workload management
+        - Scale uniformly or to cluster size
 - Controlled event handling
-- Handling of poison events
+    - Poison event handling